 The avocado adds some healthy fats, sure, but it’s really there for texture; it makes the smoothie creamy and luscious.
 The date serves as a natural sweetener, adding minerals alongside hints of its characteristic caramel flavor.
 There are several varieties of dates, and we always prefer Medjools for their sweetness; avoid those bags of diced, sugared dates… instead, you want to seek out those soft, wrinkled jewels; trust us, you won’t be disappointed.
 (In fact, Medjool dates are my go-to sweet snack.
 They seriously taste like caramels to me!)

 This mocha smoothie is one of our favorite ways to use up leftover coffee (you know, from those rare occasions where it’s not all guzzled immediately after brewing), and we recommend chilling it before using it here, as warm smoothies can be less than palatable.
 We’ve even taken to brewing extra of late just to make sure we have cold coffee on hand for this!

 Lastly, the spices: the vanilla adds sweetness and warmth without adding sugar, and the Cinnamon and Cayenne really make this smoothie, balancing the chocolate nicely; the salt just makes it all pop a bit.
 After much tweaking, we’ve found the ratios we like, but feel free to kick up the heat or adjust the flavors to your preferences!

 Thanks again for joining us here at Our Sweetly Spiced Life!
-Leave us a comment, stay in touch, and stop by again for tasty food and drinks, house projects and DIYs, and more!
+Leave us a comment, stay in touch, and stop by again for more tasty food and drinks!
 To make sure you never miss a post, sign up for our email, and check out more of our antics on Facebook and Pinterest.
 Wherever you are in your journey, and wherever you’re headed, we hope to help along the way.